 2. Go on a pinning spree

 Now, time for the fun part!
-Create a Pinterest board and start by uploading the pictures of the existing elements (see step1) if you have some.
+Create a Pinterest board and start by uploading pictures of the existing elements (see step 1) if you have some.
 Then pin whatever speaks to you visually.
-Don’t restrain yourself to only interior decor pictures but instead, pin anything that you like.
-It may be an outfit, a painting, even a picture of food.
+Don’t restrain yourself to only interior decor pictures, instead pin anything that you like.
+It may be an outfit, a painting, or even a picture of food.
 The idea here is to really cast a wide net of the aesthetic you like.
 Don’t think too much about it, just pin!
 After that, you should see a pattern emerging.
 Do you notice any recurrence in terms of color?
 Take notes of what you see.